MobilePayDev/MobilePay-Subscriptions/docs/agreement.md

 #### <a name="cancel_redirect"></a> <code>cancel-redirect</code>
 By making it possible for customers to cancel the agreement in merchants own environment, merchant can get more control of their possible leaving customers.

-The cancel-redirect is not mandatory, and the Merchant can only use cancel-redirect if they have a self-service environment.
+The cancel-redirect is not mandatory, and the Merchant can only use cancel-redirect if they have a self-service environment where a cancel button is visible.
 The Merchant should ensure that the customer can easily cancel the agreement on their own self-service environment.

 How is this implemented?